Sofiman/pdf417/README.md

 # PDF417 Barcode generator

-A no-std PDF417 encoder for embedded applications.

-A faster implementation of the BlurHash algorithm used to generate better looking placeholder for websites and mobile apps.
-This crates encode and decode functions minimizes the number of allocated vectors to reduce the memory footprint.
-The base83 encode and decode are also both very fast!
+A no-std and no-alloc PDF417 encoder for embedded applications (also works for std).
+This library implements mutliple encoding modes for numbers, strings and bytes according to the specification.
+You can also customize the rendering of the barcodes (size, storage and inverted) and supports the Truncated PDF417.

 ## Usage